-1) If you are intending to apply to a medical degree program (MD or DO), please complete this form by January15.
+1) If you intend to apply to a medical degree program (MD or DO), please let the Health Professions Advisory Committee (HPAC) know by February 27.
 The Health Professions Advisory Committee (HPAC) needs to be aware of your plans in order to best advise you and to provide you with a committee letter.

-2) Please start to assemble letters of recommendation by the end of your second year, and get them all to the Health Professions Committee by May before you apply.
-This will help the premed committee to prepare "committee letters".
-You should have letters of recommendation sent to your HPAC advisor from at least 3 science professors and another outside professor.
-In addition, I'll need a resume with some other information about who you are and what sort of things you've done here at Beloit and in the summers.
+2) Please request letters of recommendation by the spring of your junior year and have all recommendations sent to the Health Professions Committee by May before you apply.
+This will help the pre-med committee to prepare "committee letters".
+The committee letter will be a composite recommendation drawing on, and directly quoting from, your individual recommendation letters.
+You should have your letters of recommendation sent to your HPAC advisor from 3 science professors and another outside professor.
+You may also have recommendations from research mentors and physicians you've shadowed.
+In addition, HPAC will need a resume/CV with some other information about who you are and what sort of things you've done here at Beloit and in the summers.

-Don't ever say "I want to be a doctor because I like to help people" rather show how you are driven/motivated through actions you discuss in your essay.
-Your essay is the way that they distinguish you from all the other honors students who apply.
+Do NOT write "I want to be a doctor because I like to help people."
+Instead, show how you are driven/motivated through actions you discuss in your essay.
+Your essay is the way medical schools distinguish you from all the other qualified and competitive students who apply.

-6) Send your essay to premed advisors to critique at least 3 weeks before you put it in your application.
-Plan to write and rewrite.
-We will be very critical.
-Think about who you are and what you want them to know about you.
+6) Send your personal statement to pre-med advisors to critique at least several weeks before you put it in your application.
+Your advisors will be very critical, and you should plan to write and rewrite your essay multiple times.
+Think about who you are and what you want medical school admissions committees to know about you.

-7) Make sure that the essay is great, and without ANY errors.
-Proofread and reproof read and proof again.
+7) Make sure that your personal statement essay is great, and without ANY errors.
+Proofread and re-proof; read and proof again.

-11) Sometimes medical schools lose things.
-Sometimes references don’t get your letters done as swiftly as necessary.
-It's OK to call or email the medical schools to check that they have received your materials.
-If you don't hear from everyone about a secondary application, call about that , too.
+10) It's OK to call or email medical schools to confirm that they have received your application materials.
+Sometimes there are delays in receiving or processing all your materials.
+If you don't hear from everyone about a secondary application, you may call about that also.

-12) If you are applying to osteopathic medical schools, read up on how osteopathic school and osteopathic medicine differ from regular “allopathic” medical schools and medical practice.
-Shadow an osteopathic physician and ask them about their career.
-They will want to know why you want to be an osteopath.
-The answer, “Because its easier to get into an osteopathic school” does not win friends or acceptance letters.
+11) If you are applying to osteopathic (DO) medical schools, read up on how osteopathic schools and osteopathic medicine differ from regular “allopathic” medical schools and medical practice.
+Shadow an osteopathic physician, ask them about their career.
+Many osteopathic medical schools strongly suggest, or require, a letter of recommendation from a DO you've shadowed.
+Osteopaths you shadow, and DO admissions committees, will want to know why you want to be an osteopathic physician.
+“Because it’s easier to get into DO schools” is not an answer that will win friends or acceptance letters.

-Remember, the professors on HPAC are there to help you get in.
+Remember, the professors on HPAC are there to help you get into medical school.

 Also, you can get books on applying to medical school from all the good bookstores.
 It wouldn’t hurt to buy one.